 CVAI and CI, the explanation:

-The CVAI (Cranial Vault Asymmetry Index) and CI (Cranial Index) indicate the degree of cranial deformation in percentages.
-The CVAI and CI are measurement formulas that have been used worldwide for more than 15 years to determine the degree of Plagio and Brachycephaly.
+The CVAI (Cranial Vault Asymmetry Index) and CI (Cranial Index) indicate the degree of cranial deformity as a percentage.
+The CVAI and CI are measurement formulas that have been used worldwide for over 15 years to determine the degree of plagiocephaly and brachycephaly.

-Loveday and De Chalain introduced the CVAI at the beginning of this century (in 2001) in their study (1) as a clinical tool to record changes in skull asymmetry.
-Until 2001, the CVA was mostly used, but it was not indexed by skull size.
+Loveday and De Chalain introduced the CVAI in their study (1) at the beginning of this century (in 2001) as a clinical tool to record changes in skull asymmetry.
+Until 2001, the CVA was most commonly used, but it was not indexed to skull size.

-The CI (Cranial Index) is used worldwide for Brachycephaly, and is the same as the CPI known in the Netherlands.
-The CI has not changed in recent decades, but cut-off values have been adjusted in recent times.
+The CI (Cranial Index) is used worldwide for brachycephaly and is the same as the CPI used in the Netherlands.
+The CI has not changed in recent decades, but cutoff values have been adjusted recently.

-Due to its international reputation, the CVAI and CI are used in Skully Care.
+Due to their international recognition, the CVAI and CI are used in Skully Care.

-The line from the nose goes through the center of the Ear Ear to the point of the skull on the occiput (mCVAI)
+The line from the nose goes via the center line of the Ear-Ear to the point of the skull on the occiput (mCVAI)

 Figure 1.
 Length of the lines being measured